Mike Rinder: Fair Game tactics

 The policy was becoming increasingly ineffective starting the 1980s as it was unable to stop publication of A Piece of Blue Sky by ex-Scientologist Jon Atack or the documentary Scientology and Me which ultimately led to Rinder's departure.
 The internet made it even less effective because information can be uploaded anonymously and then viewed by anyone with internet access.

-Rinder said Fair Game's most significant failure came with the discovery of Operation Snow White by the FBI.
-The Church organized an illegal infiltration of 136 government agencies because of the IRS' refusal to reinstate the church's tax exempt status.
-The FBI raid that ensued led to the discovery of hundreds of documents detailing criminal activity by the Church, and dozens of high-ranking church officials were prosecuted.
+Rinder said that Fair Game's most significant failure came with the discovery of Operation Snow White by the FBI.
+The Church organized an illegal infiltration of 136 government agencies because of the IRS' refusal to reinstate the organization's tax exempt status.
+The FBI raid that ensued led to the discovery of hundreds of documents detailing criminal activity by the Church, and dozens of its high-ranking officials were prosecuted.
 But according to Rinder, David Miscavige's claim that Fair Game succeeded in regaining Scientology's tax-exempt status in 1993 is untrue.
 It was reinstated, he said, because Scientology abandoned its Fair Game practices against the IRS after Hubbard's death, and instead followed the IRS policy for obtaining tax-exempt status.
-According to Rinder, the Church never recovered from the FBI raid, because it provided documentary evidence to support critics' claims.
+According to Rinder, Scientology never recovered from the FBI raid, because it provided documentary evidence to support critics' claims.
 This was also the primary source of information used in the article, The Thriving Cult of Greed and Power published by Time magazine in 1991.